Asterismm54/Asterismm54/README.md

-I am a fan of projects such as OpenBSD, FreeBSD, PostgreSQL, PostGIS, QGIS, OSCAR EMR, OpenSSL, Hadoop, Spark, LibreOffice, CentOS, openSUSE, Inkscape, Firefox the list goes on..
+I am a fan of projects such as OpenBSD, FreeBSD, PostgreSQL, PostGIS, QGIS, OSCAR EMR, Open Dental, OpenSSL, Hadoop, Spark, LibreOffice, CentOS, openSUSE, Inkscape, Firefox the list goes on..
 I support FOSS projects in different ways.

 In addition to the FOSS and GIS inclinations, I have an interest in population health data analysis, health data management, practice management, EMR, and hospital information systems.
 I work at a hospital.